rafaelortizzableh/curex/README.md

 --dart-define=CURRENCY_SERVICE_TO_USE=random \
 ```

-Currently there are is only one currency service that can be used:
+Currently there is only one currency service that can be used:
 - `random`: This service returns random exchange rates for the currencies that are supported by the app.
 In order to use this service, you need to run the app with the `--dart-define=CURRENCY_SERVICE_TO_USE=random` flag.
 You also need to clone this repository and run the [currency-service](https://github.com/cuidtech/developers/tree/main) from the `mobile/task/server` directory.
 You can find instructions on how to run the currency service [here](https://github.com/cuidtech/developers/tree/main/mobile/task).

 ## Screenshots